Kerry says compromise with India on WTO possible

 NEW DELHI (Reuters) - U.S. Secretary of State John Kerry said on Thursday that he still hoped for a compromise to end India’s opposition to a global deal that would address its concerns and help advance trade liberalization, just hours before a deadline passed.

-New Delhi has insisted that, in exchange for signing a trade facilitation agreement, it must see more progress on a parallel pact giving it more freedom to subsidize and stockpile food grains than is allowed by World Trade Organization rules.
+New Delhi has insisted that, in exchange for signing a trade facilitation agreement worked out in Bali last year, it must see more progress on a parallel pact giving it more freedom to subsidize and stockpile food grains than is allowed by World Trade Organization rules.

 “We are obviously encouraging our friends in India to try to find a path here where there is a compromise that meets both needs, and we think that’s achievable.
 We hope that it’s achievable,” Kerry told reporters after talks with Indian leaders as part of an annual strategic dialogue.

+Kerry, who was accompanied by Commerce Secretary Penny Pritzker, held talks with Indian Foreign Minister Sushma Swaraj in a bid to revitalize ties that have soured over differences on trade, climate change and slowing Indian reforms.

+He will meet Prime Minister Narendra Modi on Friday.
+The Indian leader, who swept to office in May with the strongest mandate in 30 years, is scheduled to meet President Barack Obama in September.

-Reporting by David Brunnstrom and Rajesh Kumar Singh; Editing by Mike Collett-White
+Reporting by David Brunnstrom and Rajesh Kumar Singh; Writing by Sanjeev Miglani; Editing by Mike Collett-White